cccpStephen/Collective_action_problem_Monkeys/README.md

  METHOD save_animation(filename, duration):
     - SAVE the animation AS a video file
     - RETURN confirmation

+# Simulation Logic
+DEFINE FUNCTION run_simulation(num_peers):
+  INITIALIZE the simulation environment
+  CREATE peers WITH random speeds and strategies CONNECT all peers to each other
+  START the simulation and RUN until the time limit DISPLAY results including:
+   - Total download times per peer
+   - Average download times per strategy
+  RETURN results

+DEFINE FUNCTION calculate_combined_averages(num_simulations, num_peers):
+  INITIALIZE result containers FOR each combination of strategies FOR simulation_index IN range(num_simulations):
+          RUN a single simulation
+          RECORD the results FOR each peer’s strategy combination CALCULATE averages FOR all strategy combinations RETURN combined averages

 version 2.0
 ```python
 SET TOTAL_PIECES to 10